Skqwiggl/Skqwiggl/README.md

 ### Hello, Taso here. 👋

-Autobiography:
+Autobiography: A little bit about myself.

-A little bit about myself:
+NOTE: This template has been provided by GitHub.

 - 🔭 I’m currently working on Homework/School Work, a Disc.py Bot, and additional projects concomitantly.
 - 🌱 I’m currently learning Py.